grafana/k6-docs/src/data/markdown/docs/01 guides/03 Test authoring/02 Recording a session/01 Browser recorder.md

 - Browse like a user would
 - Take natural pauses that users would take to consume page content
 - Focus on the most common use cases, rather than all the possible use cases
-- Take note of pages where forms/logins occur, you will likely need to complete some scripting there
+- Take note of pages where forms/logins occur, you will likely need to do some additional scripting here to make it use dynamic values.

 **Do NOT**